hieunugent/SearchInSortedMatrix/README.md

 - each row in the matrix is sorted;
 - the matric doesn't necessatily have the same height and width
 # solution
+- go the  right corner of the array, check it if it value is target or not
+- if less than target, increase the row by one
+- if greater than target, decrease the col by one
+- else return the result at row col
+- if there is no result return [-1-1]
+- why it work: because the array is 2D sorted at each row and the element above smaller than the bottom